vysakh-menon-aot/sbc-common-components/vue/sbc-common-components/README.md

 # sbc-common-components

-The common components for all vue projects in SBC can reside here..
+The common components for all vue projects in SBC can reside here

 [visit the github page ](https://saravankumarpa.github.io/sbc-common-components/)